Kozhikode Narayanan Nair

-Kozhikode Narayanan Nair is an Indian actor who appears in Malayalam cinema.
+Kozhikode Narayanan Nair is an Indian actor who appears in Malayalam films.
 He has acted in more than 300 films.
 He was a stage actor before entering Malayalam film industry.
 His first film was Aabhijathyam (1970), and he is also remembered for his role as Valyamama in Valsalyam (1993).

 Early life

-Nair was born in 1940 in Panthirankavu in the Kozhikode district.
+Nair was born in 1940 in Panthirankavu in the Kozhikode district, Malabar.
 He entered his career in early school days through drama playing activities.
 Later, he became the member of a professional drama troop - Stage India.
 He continued his drama life with employment in sylon printers.
 He later became the manager of Marikkar eng. company and Hindustan eng. company.

 Film career

 In his 50 years of the acting career, he completed 300 films in Malayalam industry.
 His first film was Aabhijathyam (1970).
-He then acted in movies such as Utharayanam, Nirmalyam, Kochuthemmadi, Oliyambukal, Bharatham, Aavanazhi, Sadhayam, ente sreekuttikku, Perumthachan and Mithunam.
+He then acted in movies such as Utharayanam, Nirmalyam, Kochuthemmadi, Oliyambukal, Bharatham, Aavanazhi, Sadhayam, Ente Sreekuttikku, Perumthachan and Mithunam.
 He appeared in a noteworthy role in Valsalyam (1993) as Valyamama, next to Mammootty.
 After Valsalyam (1993), he became an active artist in the Malayalam industry.

 Personal life

-A strong believer of Sathya Sai Baba, Nair usually visits Puttaparthi.
-He resides in Saiharitham, Kozhikode.
-His wife's name is Saradha.
-They have two children - one son (Suhas) and one daughter (Suchithra).
+A strong believer of Sathya Sai Baba, Nair regularly visits Puttaparthi.
+He resides in Kozhikode.
+Narayanan is married to Saradha.
+The couple have two children - one son, Suhas, and one daughter, Suchithra.